How can you train for it?

-Also, various studies have been carried out to prove that specifically decreasing rest between sets does have benefits over tradition progressive overload sets.
+Also, various studies have been carried out to prove that specifically decreasing rest between sets does have benefits over traditional progressive overload sets.

 There were 26 male participants assigned to either a no-rest (NR) group or a with-rest (WR) group.
 Both groups were made to perform the same resistance regimen.
 The only difference was that the WR group rested 30 seconds midway between each set of their exercises in order to limit the metabolic stress.

-Researchers noted that that the No Rest (NR) group had significant increases in all critical levels.
-From lactate to growth hormones, to epinephrine, and norepinephrine while the WR group did not.
+Researchers noted that the No Rest (NR) group had significant increases in all critical levels.
+From lactate to growth hormones to epinephrine, and norepinephrine while the WR group did not.

 However, there is actually some pretty interesting research that shows what happens when you drop the weight a bit but also decrease the rest period.

 STUDY TWO compared the effects under the following parameters: